 Easy access to Percussion Play Outdoor Musical Instruments may provide an outlet that encourages children to use music to deal with emotional issues, especially when they are unable to express them through speech.
 Where words fail, music may be a medium through which to explore one's inner world and experiences.
 Often people with developmental delays and learning disabilities will respond to music.
 The responses may range from a small smile, a ‘yee-haa!’ singing or even dancing.
 The easy, non-challenging way in which Percussion Play instruments can be played offers opportunities for response and expression to children and adults with such developmental delays.

+Percussion Play Outdoor Musical Instruments can be installed individually or in groups.
+So, in addition to musical benefits, playing in an ensemble is useful for working on concepts such as cooperation with others, coordination, and a sense of accomplishment.
+Making music and singing songs together in a group can build a harmonious cooperative spirit of support and encouragement for everyone.
+Children who experience severe obstacles in forming relationships with other children, adults and their environment can achieve security and joy in making music.
 To see, hear and play musical instruments is an important cultural experience for every child.
 We aim to make Percussion Play accessible to all and try to consider the individual needs of all players including wheelchair users and those with special needs.
 The Outdoor Musical Instruments can be installed at varying heights and in numerous arrangements, can be supplied with heavier or lighter beaters to suit individual needs and are available in bright stimulating colours.

 We are always happy to discuss individual needs or specific requirements – so please call or email the Percussion Play team; we’d love to talk to you.

 Percussion Play is excited to reveal that the new showroom and product demonstration room in our Hampshire office is complete and open for visits!